siegeon/magic.lambda.crypto/README.md

 The other party can retrieve the encryption key used for encrypting the package, using for instance the **[crypto.get-key]** slot on the package.
-Then the receiver can use his private RSA key to decrypt the AES key, and use the decrypted AES key to decrypt the rest of the package - Which will result in getting the package's plain text content, plus the signature, in addition to the fingerprint of the RSA key used to sign the package.
-However, all of these steps are done automatically if you use the **[crypto.decrypt]** slot.
+Then the receiver can use his private RSA key to decrypt the AES key, and use the decrypted AES key to decrypt the rest of the package - Which will result in getting the fingerprint of the RSA key used to sign the package, then the signature, and only *then* the content of the message.
+However, all of these steps are done automatically if you use the **[crypto.decrypt]** slot, except the signature verification process, unless you provide a **[verify-key]** argument to the decryption process.
-Except signature verification.
-The reasons why the signature verification is a second step, is because we'll need to supply a public key to verify the signature, and we don't know which RSA key was used to sign the message, before we have *decrypted* the message.

 The AES key is generated using Bouncy Castle's `SecureRandom` implementation, resulting in a 256 bit cryptography key.
 This key again is encrypted using whatever bit strength you selected as you created